railscarma1/Awesome-Mobile-Machine-Learning/README.md

 ## About Fritz AI

 Fritz AI helps you teach your applications how to see, hear, sense, and think.
-Create ML-powered features in your mobile apps for both Android and iOS.
-Start with our ready-to-use feature APIs or connect and deploy your own custom models.
+Create ML-powered features in your mobile apps for iOS, Android, and SnapML.
+Start with our ready-to-use feature APIs or use our Studio to build your own custom models—without code.

 [Sign up](https://app.fritz.ai/register?utm_source=github&utm_campaign=awesome_mobile_machine_learning) for a Fritz AI account to start building today.